-In carrying out its oversight responsibilities, a larger bank's board commonly designates a bank RNDIP oversight committee charged with risk identification, risk monitoring, and decision making within the board's established risk appetite.
-These RNDIP oversight committees should implement formalized governance that requires a charter; membership; identification of voting members, including members with veto power; quorums; frequency of meetings; and the regintenance of well-documented minutes to record decisions.
-A senior bank manager responsible for the bank's RNDIP sales program should lead the oversight committee.
+In carrying out its oversight responsibilities, a larger bank's board commonly designates a bank RNDIP oversight committee charged with risk identification, risk monitoring, and decision-making within the board's established risk appetite.
+These RNDIP oversight committees should implement formalized governance, including, as appropriate, a charter; membership; identification of voting members and members with veto power; quorums; frequency of meetings; and the maintenance of well-documented minutes to record decisions.
+A senior bank manager responsible for the bank's RNDIP sales program typically leads the oversight committee.
 This committee should establish the necessary management information required to carry out its oversight responsibilities.